 Brownsberg in 3 days — what you need to know

-Day 1 — Arrival and Mazaroni Falls
+Day 1 — Arrival and the Mazaroni Falls

-The Mazaroni route is the easiest intro: about 4 km return, almost flat, with a waterfall at the end where you can swim.
-Plan two hours, including a long water break.
+The drive from Paramaribo via Brownsweg takes 2.5 to 3.5 hours.
+Plan to leave before 7 am.
+The Mazaroni route is the easiest introduction: about 4 km return, almost flat, with a waterfall at the end where you can swim.
+Allow 2 hours.

 What to wear